Pulp, Paper, Packaging and Tissue

 Paper

-At RBI, we continue to explore the seemingly limitless possibilities of paper.
+At RBI, we continue to explore the unlimited possibilities of paper.
 As the successor to the Institute of Paper Chemistry founded in 1929 by leaders of the pulp and paper industry, our mission is to create a body of knowledge and advance the industry.

 Our researchers are working to understand and manage new ways in which:

-• molecular structures in fibers can be coaxed to bond (or not)
+• Fiber molecular structures can be coaxed to bond (or not)

-• the structure of a sheet can be formed
+• A sheet’s structure sheet can be formed

 New Product Innovations

 RBI continues to address challenges and opportunities in fiber engineering and paper physics to yield a step-change in paper/packaging product performance.
-For those members who utilize the fundamental knowledge embedded in our faculty and staff, RBI creates a competitive edge and insight into the future of forest products.
+For those members who use the fundamental knowledge embedded in our staff and faculty’s fundamental knowledge, RBI creates a competitive edge and insight into the future of forest products.

-In the area of consumer products, technologies such as light dry crepe and through-air drying, non-woven technologies such as spunbond, meltblown and spunlace are included in the expertise of our faculty.
+In consumer products, technologies such as light dry crepe and through-air drying, and non-woven technologies such as spun bond, melt blown and spun lace are included in our faculty's expertise.
 The application of biomaterials will be expanded in consumer products within the next few years across the spectrum of disposables and single-use plastics to create a more sustainable offering within this segment of the industry.

-Some of the new product innovations in paper board include smart packaging, coating solutions, printed electronics, renewable binders and adhesives and other chemicals with high value to customers, consumers and society as a whole.
+Some new product innovations in paper board include smart packaging, coating solutions, printed electronics, renewable binders and adhesives and other chemicals of high value to customers, consumers, and society.
 The future advances and technologies in these areas are sure to touch every aspect of daily life around the globe.

 Areas of Expertise: